 Welcome to the Department of Neurosurgery’s residency program at NYU Grossman School of Medicine.
 Our goal is to train motivated, confident, and technically skilled surgeons—the future leaders in neurological surgery.
 The program has a rich tradition of helping shape such individuals: Our graduates are not only practiced in the technical aspects of this demanding specialty, but also embrace the humanistic side of neurosurgery and enjoy the collegiality of their peers.
-The department encourages innovation and discovery and has resources for study design and implementation, including Industrial Liaison, which facilitates patent filing and commercialization.
+The department encourages innovation and discovery and has resources for study design and implementation, including Technology Opportunities and Ventures, which facilitates patent filing and commercialization.
 More than 90 percent of our alumni have become faculty members in neurosurgery departments, many in leadership positions at elite academic institutions across the United States.

 Our intellectually curious and self-motivated residents receive both formal and informal mentoring from experienced and nationally prominent role models.
 Residents train in the basic neuroscience laboratories in the Department of Neurosurgery and other departments on campus.
 Clinical mini-fellowships provide trainees with the specialized, state-of-the art clinical skills sought by academic departments.

 Our full-time neurosurgical faculty, unsurpassed in its depth of clinical experience in every subspecialty area, consists of 18 neurosurgeons and 3 research faculty members, all dedicated to training our residents.
 Faculty members are deeply involved in state, national, and international neurosurgical organizations in leadership roles, including the American Board of Neurological Surgery, the American Association of Neurological Surgeons, the New York State Neurosurgical Society, the Society of Neurological Surgeons, and the North American Skull Base Society.